jeffreykegler/hoonlint/misc/whitespace.md

           ==  ==                                        ::
 ```

+Recall that a terminator is
+a HEPHEP (`--') or
+a TISTIS (`==`).
 Successive terminators may occur on the same line,
 as part of a **criss-cross terminator line**.
-(Recall that a terminator is
-a HEPHEP (`--') or
-a TISTIS (`==`).
 A terminator is in a criss-cross line does not have to
 be aligned correctly,
 if some other terminator with the required alignment